Shruti-Sahu/Burger-King-Project/README.md

 # Burger-King-Project
-A development project : an interactive website for 'Burger King'
+An interactive website for 'Burger King' with an appealing User Interface